johannchopin/restapify/docs/README.md

 ### Fakerjs integration

-To easily create mocked data, restapify integrate the [fakerjs](https://github.com/Marak/faker.js) library with an easy to use syntax.
+To easily create mocked data, Restapify integrate the [fakerjs](https://github.com/Marak/faker.js) library with an easy to use syntax.

 To get for example a faked text content with the regular library you will call `faker.lorem.paragraphs()`.
 In your route's response you can use it following the syntax `[#faker:<namespace>:<method>]`: